curiousest/curiousest.github.io/_posts/2019-09-07-what-Im-looking-for-in-my-next-job.md

 ## My 5-year goals:

-I want to leverage my experience and concentrate on the [activites I like](/2019/09/07/activities-guiding-my-professional-career.html). to consistently be a high performer.
+I want to leverage my experience and concentrate on the [activites I like](/2019/09/07/activities-guiding-my-professional-career.html) so that I consistently am a high performer and enjoy the work I do.
 The experience I gain in those roles should enable me to achieve my 10+ year goals.
 These goals are unlikely to be achieved by staying in the same role/level - they require sustained growth.

 * I want to influence a larger organization as a senior individual contributor
 * I want more experience in senior/executive management